DIRACGrid/DIRAC/docs/source/DeveloperGuide/DevelopmentEnvironment/DeveloperInstallation/stuffThatRun.rst

 .. code-block:: bash

-    pytest LocalRepo/ALTERNATIVE_MODULES/DIRAC/tests/Integration/WorkloadManagementSystem/Test_JobDB.py (py3)
+    pytest LocalRepo/ALTERNATIVE_MODULES/DIRAC/tests/Integration/WorkloadManagementSystem/Test_JobDB.py

-For py3 installations, You can find the logs of the services in `/home/dirac/ServerInstallDIR/diracos/runit/`
+You can find the logs of the services in `/home/dirac/ServerInstallDIR/diracos/runit/`

 The Configuration Server (the CS)